Facilities and Services for Students with Disabilities

 For undergraduate traditional programs, the book rental system is covered in the Saints Experience Fee, which is a bundled fee that also covers technology resources, library resources, printing services, health services, and student activities.
 Information on fees for traditional programs can be found here.

 For adult, accelerated, and Master’s programs, the book rental system is covered in the Saints Resource Fee, which is a bundled fee that also covers technology resources, library resources, and printing services.
-To obtain information regarding fees in specific programs, click the appropriate link below: Associate of Elected Studies in Management Bachelor of Business Administration RN to BSN Program MBA Program Master of Arts in Teaching Master of Education
+To obtain information regarding fees in specific programs, click the appropriate link below: Associate of Elected Studies in Management Bachelor of Business Administration Bachelor of Elected Studies in Ethical Leadership RN to BSN Program MBA Program Master of Arts in Teaching Master of Education Master of Arts in Ethical Leadership Master of Science in Athletic Training

 In accordance with the Department of Education regulation 668.164, under qualified conditions, students have the option to opt-out and have the charge for the Book Rental Program pro-rated.
 With the opt-out option, the student is responsible for directly procuring all qualified materials.
 To opt-out, a signed authorization is required prior to July 15 of the given year.
 To obtain an opt-out authorization form or for additional information, please visit the Financial Aid Office.